“I think it’s going to be one of the top master-planned communities in the U.S.,” he said.

 “Retailers are saying they want to be part of this development,” Karahan said.

-Karahan said as the developers have planned the community, designs have been refined.
+Karahan said designs have been refined as developers have planned the community.
 “We are elevating everything to a higher standard,” he said.

 Universal executives who visited North Texas looking for a site for their new kids-themed attraction were driving through Frisco on the tollway when they saw the huge “Fields” signs lining the highway, Mayor Jeff Cheney said.
 The Orlando-based company then made inquiries about the project.